Overview

 The Dallas Fight Club amateur boxing program is highly structured and quite demanding, requiring discipline, commitment, and attention to detail.
 This is in consideration that club members will participate in athletic competition which, if held within the United States, is to be conducted in cooperation with and run under the auspices of USA Boxing Inc.

 Such events include local, regional, state, or national competitions with all roads leading to the Pan American Games, the World Amateur Championships, and or the Olympics.
-These are lofty ideals which require as do many of life’s worthwhile endeavors focus, passion, and dedication.
+These are lofty ideals which require as do many of life’s worthwhile endeavors focus, passion, and an unwavering commitment.

-Having said that, one must first register with and become licensed by a USA Boxing approved organization such as the Dallas Fight Club to from the ground up learn the sport’s basic fundamentals.
+However, one must first register with and become licensed by a USA Boxing approved organization such as the Dallas Fight Club to from the ground up learn the sport’s fundamentals.

 Program Benefits